matthewtole/codenames/docs/rules.md

 ### Choooing an Enemy Spy

-Everyone on the team has to take a dr￿ink.
+Everyone on the team has to take a drink.

 ### Victory